 In the late 16th century the manorial lord of Cofton Hackett also bought the rights to this manor and the two were administered together until the 18th century after which the manor of Cofton Richard is heard of no more.
 However, Cofton Richard Farm just north-west of Upper Bittel Reservoir still bears witness to its past existence.

 Cofton is one of this area's earliest recorded placenames being first mentioned in AD 849 during the Anglo-Saxon period in a lease of five hides of land (c100 hectares).
 An estate belonging to Bishop Ealhun of Worcester was leased to King Berhtwulf.
-The boundaries of the estate are specified.
-The first stretch is described in Old English as:
+The boundaries of the estate are specified in the charter.
+The first stretch at Cofton is described in Old English as:

 tomsetna gemaere & pencer setna foran rehtes gaet in waerburge rode -